jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

 ### Overview

-In this iteration, we need to add a few new elements to our design in order to allow for configuration and visualization of our simulations.
+In this iteration, we need to add a few new elements to our design in order to allow for configuration and visualization of our simulation.
 Much of this has already been designed and implemented.
-The primary task will be to extend your domain elements to produce the data needed for visualization and merging the provided configuration and visualization code into your project code.
+The primary task will be to extend your domain elements to produce the data needed for visualization, and to merge the provided configuration and visualization code into your project code.

 ### Functional Requirements